hajarzaid/hajarzaid.github.io/Research.md

 **Theory (Jul 2024–Aug 2025)**.
 Co-authored a theory paper using random-matrix and concentration-of-measure tools to study how high-dimensional population codes evolve while preserving core geometric structure.
 The work formalizes conditions under which large-scale representational structure remains stable despite neuron-level turnover and specifies testable signatures of organized drift.

-**Current collaboration (Aug 2025 - Present)** In collaboration with the Denise Cai lab, I am the leading the computational analysis of longitudinal CA1 miniscope recordings in mice, with aligned neurons and synchronized behavior across about 20 sessions.
-The project asks, at the level of population geometry:
+**Current collaboration (Aug 2025 - Present)** In collaboration with the Denise Cai lab, I lead the computational analysis of longitudinal CA1 miniscope recordings from mice performing a spatial navigation task to characterize the organization of cognitive maps.

 * What remains invariant across days and contexts in spatial memory representations?